 Dopamine, a neurotransmitter that regulates mood, memory, and focus, is one neurochemical that puzzles and helps the brain produce greater amounts.
 Dopamine is created each time we solve a challenge.
 Why do puzzles appeal to us so much?

-Puzzles not only help our brains, but they also have a relaxing effect.
+Puzzle solving not only helps our brains, but they also have a relaxing effect.
 While we are trying to figure out how to solve the problem, our minds are exclusively focused on one action, which stimulates our brains.